Blaise Castle Estate: Blaise Castle

 On a hill above the gorge is a sham castle in Gothic Revival style overlooking Bristol, Avonmouth and the Avon Gorge, with views across to South Wales on a clear day.
 It was built in 1766, by Robert Mylne, on the site of a chapel dedicated to Saint Blaise.
 The folly is reputed to have cost £3,000.
 The circular building is built of local ashlar stone with limestone dressings.
 It has three turrets with crenellated parapets.

 Denham Skeate opened the site to the public.
 It was open to paying visitors and a popular attraction from the first with excellent views on a clear day.
 Vessels could be seen passing on the River Avon from the castle, and the hills and mountains of Wales were visible beyond the river.
-The castle was mentioned by Jane Austen in her novel Northanger Abbey.
-John Thorpe, planning a trip to Bristol with Catherine Morland and her brother, describes the castle as "the finest place in England – worth going fifty miles at any time to see.
+The castle was mentioned - as Blaize Castle - by Jane Austen in her novel Northanger Abbey.
+John Thorpe, planning a trip to Bristol with Catherine Morland and her brother, ironically describes the castle as "the finest place in England – worth going fifty miles at any time to see as well as lying about its having towers and galleries “by the dozen” in his attempt to persuade Catherine.

 It was inhabited into the 20th century and was elaborately decorated internally.
 It is a Grade II* listed building and was restored in 1957.